wspl/nuke/README.md

 | No elevated privileges required   | ✅  |             | ✅   |         |
 | Differentiate Architecture        | ✅  | ✅          | ✅   |         |

-My research may not have gone far enough, please feel free to correct any inaccurate information.
+My investigation may not have gone far enough, please feel free to correct any inaccurate information.

 ## Setup
 ### 1. Install Nuke